Face/Off poster

 The inciting incident occurs at 16 minutes when Archer finally captures Castor Troy at the airport after a massive shootout.
 Troy falls into a coma.
 Archer appears to have achieved his six-year mission, but this victory triggers the true disruption to come..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Archer agrees to the experimental face-swap surgery, surrendering his identity to become Castor Troy.
+This demonstrates the protagonist's commitment to Archer agrees to the experimental face-swap surgery, surrendering his identity to become Castor Troy.
 An irreversible choice to enter a mirror world where he must inhabit his enemy's life.
 Surgery sequence completes the transformation., moving from reaction to action.

 At 70 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Troy-as-Archer confronts Archer-as-Troy in prison, revealing he has stolen Archer's life, family, and identity.
 False defeat: Archer is trapped in prison as Troy with no way to prove his real identity.
 The stakes raise catastrophically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 103 minutes (74% through) represents the emotional nadir.
 Here, Archer's allies are killed trying to help him.
 Troy systematically destroys evidence of the face-swap.
 The doctor who performed the surgery is dead.
 Archer appears to have lost everything—his face, identity, family, and any proof of who he really is.
-Symbolic death of his former self., shows the protagonist at their lowest point.
+Symbolic death of his former self., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 111 minutes initiates the final act resolution at 80% of the runtime.
 Archer realizes he must use what he learned as Troy—ruthlessness, criminal connections, and understanding of Troy's psychology—combined with his own values.
 He synthesizes both identities to plan his counter-attack.
 Information from Troy's world enables the final confrontation., demonstrating the transformation achieved throughout the journey.